Saliva (band): Love, Lies & Therapy (2016–2017)

-10 Lives, departure and return of Paul Crosby and Brad Stewart (2018–2021)
+10 Lives, lineup changes, reunion with Josey Scott, death of Wayne Swinny, and Revelation (2018–present)

 In mid-2018, drummer Paul Crosby announced his departure from the band after 18 years.
 Shortly afterward, bassist Brad Stewart would also depart to focus on other touring and projects.
 Saliva then released their tenth studio record, 10 Lives, on October 19, 2018 via Megaforce Records.
 The album was produced by frontman Bobby Amaru and Steve Perreira in Jacksonville, Florida.
 In 2019, both Crosby and Stewart confirmed their return to the band.
 Saliva would go on to tour in 2019 as a part of Puddle of Mudd's Muddfest.

 In October 2019, former vocalist Josey Scott announced on The Morning Dump podcast that he planned to reunite with Saliva for a tour and a new studio album.
 This was confirmed by Swinny in an interview with Detroit's WRIF Radio, adding that although "there's nothing on paper," the reunion should take place from 2020 into 2021 to commemorate the 20th anniversary of Every Six Seconds.
-In addition to Scott rejoining, Swinny also suggested that former guitiarist Chris D'Abaldo may also be taking part.
+In addition to Scott rejoining, Swinny also suggested that former guitarist Chris D'Abaldo may also be taking part.
 In January 2021, it was announced that these plans were put on hold due to the COVID-19 pandemic.

 On April 16, 2021, the band released a music video for "After Me" following the 20th anniversary of their second album Every Six Seconds.
-Also, guitarist and founder Wayne Swinney sat out touring for August, due to testing positive for COVID-19, with Josh Kulack filling in for him.
+Also, guitarist and founder Wayne Swinney sat out touring for August, due to testing positive for COVID-19, with 9th Planet guitarist Josh Kulack filling in for him.

-Reunion with Josey Scott at Blue Ridge Rock Festival (2022–present)

-On May 14, 2022, Paul Crosby left Saliva again and was permanently replaced by Sammi Bishop.
+On May 14, 2022, Paul Crosby left Saliva for the second time.
+The band kept performing with Lee Hutt before Sammi Jo Bishop was announced as their permanent drummer.

-On September 11, 2022, Josey Scott made his first appearance with the band as a special guest since departing in 2011, where they performed three songs together, "Your Disease", "Always", and "Click Click Boom."
+On September 11, 2022, Josey Scott made his first appearance with the band as a special guest since departing in 2011, where they performed three songs together: "Your Disease", "Always", and "Click Click Boom."

+On March 22, 2023, guitarist and founding member Wayne Swinny died from a brain hemorrhage, at the age of 59.
+He was the last original member who still remained with the band.

+In the weeks following Swinny's death, the band announced they would be continuing in honour of him.
+They completed a North American co-headlining tour with Drowning Pool, with support from Adelitas Way and Any Given Sin, across September and October 2023.

+In May 2023, Scott announced that he would begin touring with a new band entitled Josey Scott's Saliva, performing Saliva's songs from his era as well as his new songs.

+In September 2023, the band released their 11th studio album, Revelation.
+The album, recorded over the pandemic, is the last to feature Swinny's guitar playing.